 To help parish councils and community groups understand what they need to do, the Kent Resilience Forum (KRF) has published some guidance on this subject, and a useful Community Emergency Plan template, designed to act as a step-by-step self help guide to developing a plan.
 It covers the whole range of requirements that could help your community in an emergency, such as identifying the local risks and issues, the local people and resources who could assist, and how to manage the response.

-You can download the KRF community emergency plan and accompanying appendices from the list below.
-If you require any assistance in completing this please contact the Emergency Planning Department.
+You can download the KRF Community Emergency Plan and accompanying appendices from the list below.

 - KRF Community Emergency Plan Template - updated Oct 2016 [docx] 255KB